shguptamts/LendingClubCaseStudy-1/README.md

 <!-- You can include any other section that is pertinent to your problem -->

 ## General Information
-- This project involves the analysis of credit risk in a consumer finance company specializing in lending various types of loans to urban customers.
-- What is the background of your project?
-The project aims to identify patterns and factors that indicate whether a loan applicant is likely to default on their loan, helping the company make informed lending decisions
-- What is the business probem that your project is trying to solve?
-- What is the dataset that is being used?
+- **Project Description**: This project involves analyzing loan data from a consumer finance company to mitigate credit risk.
+The objective is to leverage exploratory data analysis (EDA) and machine learning to identify patterns and indicators of loan default, enabling the company to make informed lending decisions.

+- **Business Context**: The lending company specializes in providing various loans to urban customers.
+It faces the challenge of assessing loan applicants' creditworthiness to minimize credit loss.
+This involves managing two key risks:
+   1. **Risk of Non-Approval**: Rejecting loans to creditworthy applicants leads to missed business opportunities.
+   2. **Risk of Default**: Approving loans to applicants likely to default results in financial losses.

+   By using data analytics, the company aims to predict loan defaults, optimize lending decisions, and mitigate credit risk effectively.

+- **Key Business Problems Addressed**:
+   1. **Identifying Loan Default Risk**: Develop a predictive model to identify applicants at risk of default.
+   2. **Optimizing Lending Decisions**: Make informed decisions about loan approvals, rejections, or modifications based on applicant profiles and historical loan data.

-The dataset used for this analysis is "loan.csv," containing loan application data from 2007 to 2011.
+- **Dataset**: The dataset used for analysis is "loan.csv," containing loan application data from 2007 to 2011.

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->